Causal inference in degenerate systems: An impossibility result: When is it possible to reasonably quantify a causal influence?

-C2: Since any variable $X$ in the unique Markov boundary $\mathcal{M}$ of $Y$ contains non-trivial information of $Y$, it is natural to assign a positive value to the strength of $X\rightarrow Y$.
-The concrete form of the lower bound is not important, as long as it is positive and only depends on the joint distribution of $\mathcal{M}$ and $Y$.
+C3: Since any variable $X$ in the unique Markov boundary $\mathcal{M}$ of $Y$ contains non-trivial information of $Y$, it is natural to assign a positive value to the absolute value of strength of $X\rightarrow Y$.
+Variables outside of the unique Markov boundary should not interfere with the strength of $X\rightarrow Y$.

-C3: It is a an ill-conditioned problem to estimate quantities violating C3, since a small error in the estimation of data distribution might lead to a large error in estimating such quantities.